On the Maximum Number of Vertices of Critically Embedded Graphs: -Boundary Regular Critical Graphs

-\begin{lem} $f_3(n)$ is a increasing function of $n$. \end{lem} Proof of Lemma \ref{increasing}. \\ Let $G$ be a $3$-regular graph attached to $n$ points.
-We choose one attaching point $x$.
-As we supposed that all attaching points have degree equal to $1$ then there is only one edge $e$ directed from $x$.
-We add two edges directed from $x$ in a way that the angles between each of them and $e$ are equal to $120$ degrees.
-The new graph $G'$ is $3$-regular and minimal with $n+1$ attaching points, and $\sharp G'=\sharp G +1$.
-This completes the proof of the lemma.
+Let $G$ be a $3$-boundary regular graph with $n$ boundary points.
+We choose one vertex $x \in \delta G$.
+Since all boundary points have a degree equal to $1$, there is only one edge $e$ directed from $x$ (i.e. the half edge $e$ with endvertex $x$).
+We add two edges directing from $x$ in a way that the angles between each of them and $e$ are equal to $120$ degrees.
+The new graph $G'$ is $3$- boundary regular and critical with $n+1$ boundary points, and $\vert G'\vert=\vert G\vert +2$.
+This completes the proof of the lemma. \begin{flushright} $\Box$ \end{flushright}

 \begin{de}[Cycle, Interior] A \emph{cycle} $C$ in $G$ is a $2$-regular subgraph of $G$.
-As a cycle is a simple closed curve in the plane, it separates the plane into two component.
+As a cycle is a simple closed curve in the plane, it separates the plane into two components.
 The bounded one is called the {\em interior} of $C$, and denoted by $\mathrm{Int}(C)$. \end{de}

-\begin{de}[Ingoing and Outgoing vertices and edges] Let $C$ be a cycle in $G$. \begin{itemize} \item A vertex $v$ of $C$ is called \emph{ingoing} if the one edge $e$ at $v$ which does not belong to $C$ is contained in the interior of $C$. $e$ is called an \emph{ingoing} edge. \item Otherwise we call the vertex $v$ and the edge $e$ \emph{outgoing}. \end{itemize} We denote by $V_{out}^{C}$ the number of outgoing vertices of the cycle $C$, and by $V_{in}^{C}$ the number of ingoing vertices of the cycle $C$. \end{de}
+\begin{de}[Incoming and Outgoing Vertices and Edges] Let $C$ be a cycle in $G$.
+If $v\in V(C)$ is a vertex on $C$, let $e$ be the edge incident with $v$ that does not belong to $C$.
+If $e$ is embedded in $Int(C)$, then we say that $v$ and $e$ are \emph{incoming} vertices and edges respectively.
+Otherwise, they are \emph{outgoing}.
+We denote by $V_{out}^{C}$ the number of outgoing vertices of the cycle $C$, and by $V_{in}^{C}$ the number of incoming vertices of the cycle $C$. \end{de}

 We define a partial order on the set of cycles.

 \begin{de}[Maximal cycles] Let $C$ and $C'$ be two cycles.
 We define $C \leq C'$ if $\mathrm{Int}(C)\subseteq \mathrm{Int}(C')$.
 We call a cycle $C$ of $G$ \emph{maximal} if $C$ is maximal for this partial order. \end{de}